She was born January 28th, 1908 to Benjamin McEwan and Frances Ostrom-McEwan, the fifth of six children of which only three survived.

 Her mother died when she was not quite two years old during a delivery that would take not only her mother but the child as well.
 From there Lilly’s life would forever change.

 Her father was a successful fur cutter working for one of the foremost houses in Toronto at the time.
-It would seem that once he lost his first wife, his attachment to his children with her faded as well.
+It would seem that once he lost his first wife, his attachment to his children faded as well.

 Benjamin remarried within a year and my mother was left in the care of her paternal grandparents and at the time three maiden aunts.
 Her brother and sister were sent out to Cantuar, Saskatchewan to be raised by their maternal grandmother.